avipars/CS-Resources/math/logic/README.md

      (5 Choose 2) Edges = 10 edges

-    - K<sub>3,3</sub> - Non-planar graph that has 3 vertices on top, 3 on bottom that is bipartite and complete (sometimes split left and right)
+    - K<sub>3,3</sub> - Non-planar graph that has 3 vertices on top, 3 on bottom that is complete bipartite

     ![K3,3 graph](k3.png)